Nyiriek/alu-higher_level_programming/python-more_data_structures/README.md

-Add a function that returns a new dictionary with all values multiplied by 2
+Add a function that returns a key with the best score